xNapha/job-assignment-api/README.md

 ### 15/06/2023 | Implemeneted an Endpoint Assumption

 - Added the logic for the assumption, "Temps can only have one job at a time (can't be doing 2 jobs on the same date)"

+### 16/06/2023 | Finishing all the Endpoints

+- Added the logic for "GET /temps?jobId={jobId} - List temps that are available for a job based on the jobs date range"
+- I wanted to see if I could use the Query annotion for yesterdays code as well as todays, but i felt like the code i would of have to write in SQL like syntax would have been as long and confusing as the code i wrote for java

 ---